Skip to content

 We recognise the benefits of a diverse and inclusive workplace, for our colleagues and for our customers.
 We will continue to focus on supporting our colleagues through development, including:

-- Reviewing our policies, procedures and processes – taking every opportunity to ensure diversity and inclusion by design.
-Obtaining the Silver accreditation with the Irish Centre for Diversity and being led by their policies and practices in respect to I&D in the workplace.
+1. Reviewing our policies, procedures and processes – taking every opportunity to ensure diversity and inclusion by design.
+Planning to retain our silver accreditation with the Irish Centre for Diversity and being led by their policies and practices in respect to I&D in the workplace.

-- Completing our job levelling project and investing in our reward frameworks, ensuring equitable pay and reward, regardless of gender – underpinned by pay principles and job sizing.
+2. Completing our job levelling project in preparation for the EU Pay Transparency Act in 2026 and investing in our reward frameworks, ensuring equitable pay and reward, regardless of gender underpinned by pay principles and job sizing.

-- Continuing to work with our talent acquisition partners to increase diversity in under- represented functions and ensure we are an employer of choice.
+5. Continuing to work with our talent acquisition partners to increase diversity in under-represented functions and ensure we are an employer of choice including, Business in the Community, SistersNI and Back to Work Connect.